- Can transform the look of your property

 - Reduces heat loss through your walls

 External solid wall insulation is like wrapping your home in a blanket.
-Our installer will attach ridged insulation boards to the outside walls and then cover them in a weatherproof coating.
-You then choose your finish, from a range of options (modern render, pebble-dash, brick-work), so you can change the look of your home at the same time as making it more energy efficient.
+With the most popular method rigid insulation boards are fixed to the outside walls and then covered with a weatherproof coating.
+You then choose a finish, from a range of options (modern render, pebble-dash, brick-work), so you can change the look of your home at the same time as making it more energy efficient.

 This extra layer of protection could help make your home more comfortable and save money on your heating bills.